awslabs/graphstorm/README.md

         --save-perf-results-path /tmp/ogbn-mag/models
 ```

+To learn GraphStorm's full capabilities, please refer to our [Documentations and Tutorials](https://graphstorm.readthedocs.io/en/latest/).

 ## Limitation
 GraphStorm framework now supports using CPU or NVidia GPU for model training and inference.
 But it only works with PyTorch-gloo backend.
 It was only tested on AWS CPU instances or AWS GPU instances equipped with NVidia GPUs including P4, V100, A10 and A100.